Access Printed Text the Smartphone Way

 The Reading Services getting started guide explains how to download and listen to books using a computer.
 You can also access this library via the Dolphin EasyReader app.

 Calibre Audio offers blind and partially sighted people access to a collection of over 11,000 audiobooks.
 Their collection contains literature recorded specially for younger readers, including some curriculum resources relevant to key stages 1-4, GCSE and A-level subjects.
-You can choose to borrow books for free by post on memory stick, or to download or stream online for a fee of £3 per month or £30 per year.
+You can choose to borrow books by post on memory stick, or to download or stream online.
+Membership is free for those under the age of 25, or those using the USB memory stick only service.

 As with the RNIB libraries, you can connect to the Calibre library on your smartphone via the Dolphin EasyReader app, just remember you have to pay for the Calibre digital service.